CamAmd/CamAmd/README.md

 **I'm Camille** Here I am sharing some of my work, occupations and hobbies.

-### <h1 style="color:red">About me</h1>
-I’m passionat about
+---

+### About me
+I love leading projects of any kine, Reasherch and inovation always attract me

+- Proficient in Production, Organization, Managing.
+- I like Codding, UX/UI, Marketing
+- Always exited about creation and inovation. ⚡️ Feel free to reach me out for **any** project ⚡️

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI and international business

-- 💬 Ask me about ...
-- 📫 You can reach me throught
+---

 ### Technologies & Tools
+What I use the most on tech projects

-- Languages: JavaScript, Python
+- Languages: HTML, CSS, JavaScript, Python
-- Frameworks: React, Node.js
+- Frameworks: React
+- back dev: Nodejs
+- Database: MySQL
-- Tools: Git, VS Code, Figma
+- Tools: Git, VS Code, Figma, Canva, Illustrator

+---

+### Languages

-### I can speak english french and Spanish
+I can speak English, French and Spanish

+---